 More than two million people in Texas have at some point been diagnosed with asthma.
 And for some of them, inhalers and medications aren’t enough to stay out of the hospital.
-In 2010, the FDA approved the first non-medical treatment for severe asthma that involves heating up the airways to make breathing easier.
+In 2010, the FDA approved the first non-medical treatment for severe asthma that involves inserting a heated metal device into the lung to make breathing easier.
 About 1,000 people across the country – and dozens in Dallas – have had the procedure.
 Now it’s time to review.

 If you’ve ever tried to drink something through one of those little red coffee stirrers instead of a full-sized straw, you know what it’s like to breathe with asthma.

-While steroids can help, long-term use has serious side effects, including mood swings, weight gain, bone loss, even type II diabetes.
+While predinose helps, long-term use has serious side effects, including mood swings, weight gain, bone loss, even type II diabetes.
 So when Rady heard about a procedure that might help her drop the number of pills she takes, she was intrigued.

 While inhaled drugs and other medications offer temporary relief, Dr. Gary Weinstein ofTexas Health Presbyterian in Dallas, says bronchial thermoplasty attacks the problem at its very root – the muscles in the lungs themselves.
 The procedure – which takes three separate visits – involvessticking a catheter into the airways and delivering thermal energy that causes the cells of the smooth muscle to slough off.
 Less smooth muscle means less seizing up.

 “We go into airways that are 3 mm or bigger and we’re heating them up, and it doesn’t get that hot, about as hot as a cup of coffee,” Weinstein says.